epfl-ada/ada-2024-project-awesometeam2024/README.md

 **Questions : find correlation**
 - Does the film language influences revenue in a specific country
 - Does some sountries prefer a specific genre ?
+- How does these features have evolved over time ?
 - TODO find more

 **Output model** \